Now part of the Wedgwood group, William Adams founded the company in 1769 in Staffordshire, England.

 When the term "Dresden" was used in the U.K. before the l940’s, it historically referred to the Meissen factory products.

-Meissen was the first ever European manufacturer of Chinese type hard-past porcelain in in history - 1910 to be precise (see Meissen section below).
+Meissen was the first ever European manufacturer of Chinese type hard-past porcelain in in history - 1710 to be precise (see Meissen listed under 'M').

 “Dresden China” nowadays is more of a general term understood to be a reference to Germanic porcelain of that region or style.
 Historically, the second ever European ‘Dresden’ style porcelain factory was not located nearby, but in Vienna, Austria.
 The Du Pacquier factory was founded by Claude Du Pacquier in 1718.